PoliticalPenguin/Glitch/STYLE_GUIDE.md

 When writing any block of code that is logically subordinate to the line immediately before and after it, that block should be indented two spaces more than the surrounding lines

   - Do not put any tab characters anywhere in your code.
-You would do best to stop pressing the tab key entirely.

   - Increase the indent level for all blocks by two extra spaces